aquasecurity/postee/README.md

 Postee can send a message to variety of target systems one a new image vulnerability is discovered.
 The supported systems are: JIRA, Email, Slack, Microsoft Teams, Generic WebHook, Splunk and ServiceNow.

+## Main Features
-Some features that are supported by Postee:
+Some features that Postee provides:

 1. Image rescans: When an image is rescanned, the integration will not send a message if the scan results are same as the previous scan results.
 If the scan results are different then a message with the diff between the results will be sent.